processing-r/Processing.R-docs-tools/tutorials/objects/index.md

 In a way, the word `Ball` itself is a bit of data associated with an object, since we need some way to know that an object `x` is a `Ball`, and not, say, a `Car`.
 In Processing.R we recommend capital initials for class names (e.g. `Ball` rather than `ball`).

 > Note: Capitaliing classes (`Ball`, not `ball`) is a coding convention.
-It is very consistentlu observed in some language and language modes (like Processing / Java) and less consistent in others (p5.js / Javascript, Processing.R / R).
-Don't be too surprised to see exceptions to this rule!
+It is very consistently observed in some languages (like Processing / Java) and less in others (p5.js / Javascript, Processing.R / R).
+Don't be too surprised to see exceptions to this rule in R code!

 When talking about classes, some special terminology is also used.
 Functions that that are part of classes (and hence part of the objects of that class) are called **methods**.
 The variables belonging to each object are called **instance variables**, which hold different values for each _instance_ of the class.
 In the figure above, `radius` has a different value for each Ball object.